This post may contain affiliate links. Please read my disclosure for more info.

 A clear mind makes it much easier for you to focus on your priorities.

 Speaking of priorities – that is step 2.

 Once you have listed every single task or thought you can think of, choose 1-3 main things to focus your attention on first.

 Then, you can save the rest for later.

 How often should I do a brain dump?

-If you’re finding it hard to sleep at night or feel like you’re lacking clarity, I’d say it’s time for a brain dump for sure. 😉
+If you’re finding it hard to sleep at night or feel as though you are lacking clarity, I’d say it’s time to print a brain dump template and start writing.